-- Academia - Faculty in Higher Education - Faculty members who teach and conduct research at Colleges and Universities.
+- Faculty members who teach and conduct research at colleges and universities.

-- Consulting - Consultants utilize physics knowledge and problem solving skills to give counsel to others.
+- Consultants utilize physics knowledge and problem solving skills to counsel others.

-- Medicine and Biomedical Research - Some medical doctors, such as radiation oncologists, need a physics background.
+- Some medical doctors, such as radiation oncologists, need a physics background.
 Forefront biomedical research often involves understanding the physical interactions of living things.
-As a group, physics majors do very well on the MCAT exam.
+As a group, physics majors do very well on the medical school entrance exam.

-- Research - Physicists who conduct scientific research full time in the following areas: astronomy/astrophysics, atmospheric science, atomic and molecular physics, biophysics, condensed matter physics, electronics, geophysics, material science, nanoscience & nanotechnology, optics & lasers, particle physics, planetary science, renewable energy,, and related fields such as applied mathematics or chemistry.
+- Physicists conduct scientific research full-time in the following areas: astronomy/astrophysics, atmospheric science, atomic and molecular physics, biophysics, condensed matter physics, electronics, geophysics, material science, nanoscience & nanotechnology, optics & lasers, particle physics, planetary science, renewable energy, and related fields such as applied mathematics or chemistry.

-- Writing - Science authors write technical reports, news briefings, articles, blogs, and science fiction.
-Who says physicists can't write?
+- Science authors write technical reports, news briefings, articles, blogs, and science fiction.

 Want to learn more?
 Please contact us by email or by filling out the inquiry form.